zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 ### Version switching

-Setting the language ID to `ahk` allows you to switch the highlighting version using [#Requires](https://www.autohotkey.com/docs/v2/lib/_Requires.htm).
-By default, it is highlighted as `ahk2`.
+Setting the language ID to `autohotkey` allows you to switch the highlighting version using [#Requires](https://www.autohotkey.com/docs/v2/lib/_Requires.htm).
+By default, it is highlighted as `autohotkey2`.

 Currently, only simple version notation starting with the following is supported.